probabl-ai/skore/sphinx/user_guide/project.rst

 :meth:`Project.put`.

-To retrieve the reports stored in the project, use the project summary by calling the method :meth:`Project.summary`.
+To retrieve the reports stored in the project, use the project summary by calling the method :meth:`Project.summarize`.
 This method returns a :class:`~skore.project.summary.Summary` instance that presents a rich HTML representation in interactive Jupyter-like environments.
 A parallel coordinates plot is shown to filter the reports based on different criteria.
 Once the reports are filtered